manski117/pokemon-team-randomizer/README.md

 - **DONE** ~~layout and styling~~

 ## Add Styling
-- pokemon images (api call?)
+- **DONE** pokemon images (api call?) implemented via pokemon api.
+Not annimated gifs but they look cool and most importantly, they work!
-    - MIGHT be able to use https://play.pokemonshowdown.com/sprites/ani/ for fetching images, but for some reason only annihilape isn't working???? *current task 6/16* make a GOOD async funciton for the pokemon showdown gifs.

-        -contingency: write a function that gets from smogon if it can, then defaults to another api

-        **as of 6/15**
-        - the function fetchPokemonImageByNum() successfully returns img urls to pokemon (cheats around typescript and asynch a little bit but hey it works.)

-        -link to free pokemon api: https://pokeapi.co/api/v2/pokemon/annihilape
-            -use .sprites.front_default for image.
-                implement this by writing a program for the second answer

 - design layout and colors

+- add typing display
+    -excecute similar to how I implemented functions to check dex number and species. *current task 6/16* -https://play.pokemonshowdown.com/sprites/types/ use this site to accomplish this

 - responsive design